dollarstorepoetry/dollarstorepoetry/README.md

 - i am interested in data analysis and machine learning and things such as
 - currently learning c++, matlab, and css
 - i am familiar with python & java
-- not looking to collaborate on anything at the moment
+- not looking to collaborate on anything cs-related at the moment, will work on a few of my own projects to build a skill base first
+    (if you're looking for a music composer or violinist for something though then hmu)
 - socials: email mailto:nicholasagrudzinski@gmail.com | linkedin https://www.linkedin.com/in/nicholas-a-grudzinski/ | discord @dollarstorepoetry

 <!---